DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

 ## Step 3.
 Add XPO Model

 ### Scenario #1
-To reuse existing data models and Security System settings (users, roles and permissions) stored in an XAF application database, add a reference to the [YourXafProject].Module.NetCore project.
+To reuse existing data models and Security System settings (users, roles and permissions) stored in an XAF application database, add a reference to the **[YourXafProject].Module.NetCore project**.
 We use the following project in this tutorial: [XafSolution.Module.NetCore](https://github.com/DevExpress-Examples/XAF_Security_E4908/blob/master/XPO/XafSolution/XafSolution.Module/XafSolution.Module.NetCore.csproj).
-See also: [Port an Existing XAF Application to .NET Core 3.0+](https://docs.devexpress.com/eXpressAppFramework/401264/net-core-3-0-support-in-winforms-application/port-an-application-to-net-core?p=netcore).
+See also: [Port an Existing XAF Application to .NET 5](https://docs.devexpress.com/eXpressAppFramework/401264/net-5-support-and-migration/port-an-application-to-net-5).

 ### Scenario #2
 To create a new data model, use [XPO Data Model Wizard](https://docs.devexpress.com/XPO/14810/design-time-features/data-model-wizard).
-In this scenario, you can re-use built-in classes (PermissionPolicyUser, PermissionPolicyRole) or create custom security objects.
+In this scenario, you can re-use built-in classes (`PermissionPolicyUser`, `PermissionPolicyRole`) or create custom security objects.
 Refer to the following help topics for additional information:
   - [How to: Implement a Custom Security System User Based on an Existing Business Class](https://docs.devexpress.com/eXpressAppFramework/113452/task-based-help/security/how-to-implement-a-custom-security-system-user-based-on-an-existing-business-class).
   - [How to: Implement Custom Security Objects (Users, Roles, Operation Permissions)](https://docs.devexpress.com/eXpressAppFramework/113384/task-based-help/security/how-to-implement-custom-security-objects-users-roles-operation-permissions).